Native plants aren’t a trend—they’re how nature works best.

 No matter your politics, water bills are a real pain.
 You can enjoy a beautiful native garden without a shocking water bill.
 Most native plants only need normal rainfall in their area once established.
 (Don’t just take it from The Plant Native!
 The New York Times agreed, saying, “[native plants] save water, since native species, when they’re placed in an appropriate spot, generally don’t require watering once established.”

-Plant native, and chances are you won’t have to spend time putting in expensive hydration systems or hauling hoses and watering cans around your yard.
+Plant native plants in their proper sunlight/soil, and chances are you won’t have to spend time putting in expensive hydration systems or hauling hoses and watering cans around.
 Go on vacation and worry less about your landscaping being OK when you return.
-Most native plants are happy with rain.
+Most native plants thrive with normal rainfall.

 A note from The Plant Native…